-The latest CDs du jour are the 15-month CD (1.50% APY) and 30-month CD (2.00% APY).
-The minimum opening deposit for either CD is $500, with no maximum balance cap.
-Both CDs are also available as IRAs (Traditional, Roth, CESA, and SEP) earning the same APYs, with the same funding requirements.
+The CD is also available as an IRA (Traditional, Roth, CESA, and SEP) earning the same APYs, with the same funding requirements.

 As stated on Institution for Savings’s Certificate of Deposits information page, the Early Withdrawal Penalty reads as follows: